wolfgangmeyers/aibrush-local-editor/README.md

 ## Models to Download

-The workflows included with this tool use [DreamshaperXL](https://civitai.com/models/112902/dreamshaper-xl).
+- The workflows included with this tool use [DreamshaperXL](https://civitai.com/models/112902/dreamshaper-xl).
 Download it into the `ComfyUI/models/checkpoints` folder.
-Download the [SDXL Inpainting](https://civitai.com/models/146028/sdxl-inpainting-01-official-reupload) model and place in the `ComfyUI/models/unet` folder.
+- Download the [SDXL Inpainting](https://civitai.com/models/146028/sdxl-inpainting-01-official-reupload) model and place in the `ComfyUI/models/unet` folder.
-Download the [LCM&TurboMix LoRA](https://civitai.com/models/216190) model and place in the `ComfyUI/models/loras` folder.
+- Download the [LCM&TurboMix LoRA](https://civitai.com/models/216190) model and place in the `ComfyUI/models/loras` folder.

 ## Custom Nodes

-Navigate to the `ComfyUI/custom_nodes` folder and git clone the https://github.com/Acly/comfyui-tooling-nodes repo.
+- Navigate to the `ComfyUI/custom_nodes` folder and git clone the https://github.com/Acly/comfyui-tooling-nodes repo.

+## Running ComfyUI

 Now you can start up ComfyUI by running `run_nvidia_gpu.bat`.